What Is B2B Demand Generation and Why Does It Matter?

 Buyers need time to research, consider, and make decisions.
 Demand gen helps keep your brand top-of-mind throughout this lengthy process.

 And if you’re launching a new product?
-Demand generation will help create buzz and educate the market.
+Demand gen will help create buzz and educate the market.

 How to execute successful Demand Generation

-Nailing demand generation requires a clear understanding of who are your ideal customers (more on that here).
+Nailing demand gen requires a clear understanding your ideal customer profile (ICP).
 Armed with this knowledge, you can create content and engagement strategies that speak directly to them.

 After that, consistency is key.
 It’s about showing up regularly with high-quality content that resonates with your audience.
 Don’t just put out content for the sake of it; make sure it’s valuable and relevant.
 For more advice on content check out this talk with Tim Soulo.